richyBaxter/geo-analyzer/README.md

 **Readability**: How well-structured the content is for AI parsing through clear headings, lists, and logical chunking.
 Hierarchical structure improved AI comprehension and extraction accuracy.

-**Key Finding**: The research evaluated 9 optimization methods and found that traditional SEO approaches like keyword stuffing performed poorly (often reducing visibility).
-Instead, methods focused on **extractability** (claim density, semantic triples, entity extraction) delivered the strongest improvements—increasing AI citation rates by up to 40% compared to baseline content.
+**Key Finding**: The research evaluated 9 optimisation methods and found that traditional SEO approaches like keyword stuffing performed poorly (often reducing visibility).
+Instead, methods focused on **extractability** (claim density, semantic triples, entity extraction) delivered the strongest improvements, increasing AI citation rates by up to 40% compared to baseline content.

 ### About This Implementation

 This MCP server provides **methodology-based analysis**, not performance predictions.
-We measure factors the research identified as important for AI citability, helping you optimize content according to proven principles.
+We measure factors the research identified as important for AI citability, helping you optimise content according to proven principles.

 **Important**: Results show what the analysis found, not guarantees about AI system behaviour.
-Use this as a guide for content optimization, not a prediction tool.
+Use this as a guide for content optimisation, not a prediction tool.

 ---